alex/what-happens-when/README.rst

 Directly connected:

-* If the computer is directly connected to the router the router responds with an ``ARP Reply`` (see below)
+* If the computer is directly connected to the router the router response with an ``ARP Reply`` (see below)

 Hub:

-* If the computer is connected to a hub, the hub will broadcast the ARP request out all other ports.
+* If the computer is connected to a hub, the hub will broadcast the ARP request out of all other ports.
 If the router is connected on the same "wire", it will respond with an ``ARP Reply`` (see below).

 Switch: